Set Current Location

 Are you're looking to battle with the Vikings, hurl with the gladiators or swash buckle with pirates?
 The Puy du Fou is the answer to all your fantasies.
 Attracting over 2,000,000 tourists each year, this historical theme park provides spectacles and attractions that cover various exciting periods in history and with it music concerts, dance performances and reenactments galore.
-Come sunset and the Cinescene provides an unforgettable show on one of the biggest stage in the world, and thousands of actors and performers most of whom are from the neighboring areas and take you through nearly 700 years in history.
+Come sunset and the Cinescene provides an unforgettable show on one of the biggest stages in the world, and thousands of actors and performers most of whom are from the neighboring areas and take you through nearly 700 years in history.
 For a whole new experience for the whole family, check out the wonderful Puy du Fou.